-There are many uses of tiled symbol.
+There are many uses of the tilde symbol.
 But, the most important thing is to use the tilde symbol over a letter.

 In latex, \tilde